-Many CRM systems are now adding marketing functionality such as the ability to send email blasts and set up lead nurturing emails (an automated series of emails).
+Many CRM systems are now adding marketing functions such as the ability to send email blasts and set up lead nurturing emails (an automated series of emails).
 They can also provide you with data on which prospects and leads are clicking on emails and which prospects are not.

-All in all, your CRM should track all your sales activity including one on one follow up with leads and where they are in the sales funnel.
+All in all, your CRM should track all your sales activity including one on one follow ups with leads and where they are in the sales funnel.

 What are Some Common Choices for Home Builder CRMs?

 Now that we know what a CRM is and what it should be doing, let's look at several CRM companies that we see many home builders selecting (both clients and prospects).
 The goal of this section is not to do a full evaluation of features and pricing.
 It will be a quick re-cap of the platform and how it might be a good fit for your business.

 Salesforce is the big player in the industry.
 If you're looking for unlimited features, the ability to customize your dashboards and everything else, this is going to be a great choice.
 Salesforce also has an API available which means you can integrate it with other systems such as a marketing automation system or a project management system (assuming there is an API on the other end as well).